ConorMcGrew/School_Disctricts_Analysis/README.md

 # School_Disctricts_Analysis
-## Overview of the school district analysis: Explain the purpose of this analysis.
+## Overview of the school district analysis

+We were tasked with helping Maria to analyze math and reading standarized test data.
+The data was sourced from a variety of school disctricts, and it is used to show trends in performance and budgets.
+This will eventually be used by the board of education and superintendent to inform future budgetary decisions.

 ## Results: Using bulleted lists and images of DataFrames as support, address the following questions.